Logical Separability of Labeled Data Examples under Ontologies: Strong Separability for Decidable Fragments of FO

-It has been shown in \cite{DBLP:conf/ijcai/FunkJLPW19} that strong $(\ALCI,\ALCI)$-separability is \ExpTime-complete in combined complexity and \coNPclass-complete in data complexity.
-Here, we add that strong $(\ALCI,\ALCI)$-separability coincides with strong $(\ALCI,\text{FO})$-separability.
+We show that strong $(\ALCI,\ALCI)$-separability coincides with strong $(\ALCI,\text{FO})$-separability and also prove that strong $(\ALCI,\ALCI)$-separability is \ExpTime-complete in combined complexity and \coNPclass-complete in data complexity.
 With \Kmc-types, we mean the types introduced for \ALCI in Section~\ref{section:ALCI}.
-We identify a type with the conjunction of concepts in it. \begin{restatable}{theorem}{thmdlcharone} For every labeled $\ALCI$-KB $(\Kmc,P,N)$, the following conditions are equivalent: \begin{enumerate} \item $(\Kmc,P,N)$ is strongly $\ALCI$-separable; \item $(\Kmc,P,N)$ is strongly FO-separable; \item For all $a\in P$ and $b\in N$, there do not exist models $\Amf$ and $\Bmf$ of $\Kmc$ such that $a^{\Amf}$ and $b^{\Bmf}$ realize the same $\Kmc$-type; \item The \ALCI-concept $t_1 \sqcup \cdots \sqcup t_n$ strongly separates $(\Kmc,P,N)$, $t_1,\dots,t_n$ the $\Kmc$-types realizable in $\Kmc,a$. \end{enumerate} \end{restatable} Note that Point~4 of Theorem~\ref{thm:dlchar1} provides concrete separating concepts.
-These are not illuminating, but of size at most $2^{p(||\Omc||)}$, $p$ a polynomial.
-In contrast to the case of weak separability, the length of separating concepts is thus independent of \Dmc.
+We identify a type with the conjunction of concepts in it. \begin{restatable}{theorem}{thmdlcharone} For every labeled $\ALCI$-KB $(\Kmc,P,N)$, the following conditions are equivalent: \begin{enumerate} \item $(\Kmc,P,N)$ is strongly $\ALCI$-separable; \item $(\Kmc,P,N)$ is strongly FO-separable; \item for all $a\in P$ and $b\in N$, there do not exist models $\Amf$ and $\Bmf$ of $\Kmc$ such that $a^{\Amf}$ and $b^{\Bmf}$ realize the same $\Kmc$-type; \item the \ALCI-concept $t_1 \sqcup \cdots \sqcup t_n$ strongly separates $(\Kmc,P,N)$, $t_1,\dots,t_n$ the $\Kmc$-types realizable in $\Kmc,a$ for some $a\in P$. \end{enumerate} \end{restatable}